-We can investigate your disclosure and decide whether it's protected by The Whistleblower Protection Act.
+We can investigate a disclosure of improper conduct and decide whether it's protected by The Whistleblower Protection Act.
 If your disclosure is protected, and you have been subject to detrimental action, we can make recommendations to compensate you for any loss you may have suffered.